NCAA gives D-I spring athletes extra year of eligibility to make up for coronavirus cancellation

 All NCAA Division I student-athletes who lost their spring seasons because of the coronavirus pandemic will have the option of a do-over.

-“The Council’s decision gives individual schools the flexibility to make decisions at a campus level,” said council Chairwoman M. Grace Calhoun, the Pennsylvania athletic director.
+“The Council’s decision gives individual schools the flexibility to make decisions at a campus level,” said council Chairwoman M. Grace Calhoun, the Pennsylvania athletic director, in a press release.
 “The Board of Governors encouraged conferences and schools to take action in the best interest of student-athletes and their communities, and now schools have the opportunity to do that.”

 Baseball, which has a 35-man roster limit, will be accommodated with an increased roster size based on how many seniors come back.
 It is the only spring sport with a player limit.